Edems-DEV/PVY_Timetracker/README.md

 ### What is it about?

-Simple project in vanilla js to understand why to used statically typed languages.
+Simple project in vanilla js to understand why to use statically typed languages.

 ---